LafontRapnouilTristan/LafontRapnouilTristan/README.md

+- currently in PostDoc on seed to seedling microbiota transmission
+- One year (2024-2025) PostDoc on northern peatland soil microbial communities
-- PostDoc in peatnland microbial ecology after PhD on microbe-plants interactions.
+- PhD on microbe-plants interactions in Bromeliads.
 - How to reach me : tristan.lafontrapnouil@gmail.com

 <!---